iva2k/pi-base/pi_base/README.md

 ## Development

-Either clone this git repo directly to RPi, or enable SSH on the RPi and then upload all files to it over SCP/SSH from Windows/Linux (if git is installed on Windows, it has scp implementation) using `upload.sh` / `upload.cmd`, then SSH to RPi and run `install.sh` from one of build subfolders.
+Either clone this git repo directly to RPi, or enable SSH on the RPi and then upload all files to it over SCP/SSH from Windows/Linux (if git is installed on Windows, it has scp implementation) using `pi_base/upload.sh` / `pi_base/upload.cmd`, then SSH to RPi and run `install.sh` from one of build subfolders.

 New Projects should be created in sub-folders named `<project>` in the repo root folder.
 Project sub-folder should contain:

 - Builder configuration file `conf.yaml`.
 - `pkg` folder with folders tree containg any files to be copied to RPi root file system during install.
-Add an empty `.gitkeep` file if there are no files/folders to copy, as missing `pkg` sub-folder will prevent `make.py` from working properly # TODO: fix hard dependency.
+Add an empty `.gitkeep` file if there are no files/folders to copy, as missing `pkg` sub-folder will prevent `pi_base/make.py` from working properly # TODO: (now) fix hard dependency.
 - `install.sh` - should set up environment variables and invoke common_install.sh for majority of installation, and perform any custom steps.
 - `requirements.txt` - contains list of python modules to be installed
 - `<project>.py` - main file to be executed on RPI